 81% of Americans own a credit card and the average cardholder keeps at least three cards in their wallet.
 With stats like this, it’s easy to see how the average household is $6900 in debt, and why cards are so heavily utilized.

 Anytime you do not pay the balance on your card in full, card companies will charge interest, which is ultimately what they want.
 This is how they make money!
+(Here is an easy-to-understand explainer of how a credit card balance works.)

 Did you think those sexy airline rewards come free?